hakuhodo-technologies/scope-rl/basicgym/README.md

 - `"BasicEnv-continuous-v0"`: Standard continuous environment.
 - `"BasicEnv-discrete-v0"`: Standard discrete environment.

-SyntheticGym consists of the following a environments.
+SyntheticGym consists of the following environment.
 - [BasicEnv](./envs/basic.py#L18): The basic configurative environment.

 SyntheticGym is configurative about the following module.